Two Chatham-Kent Kiwanis Clubs come together in 2014 to better serve their community

 Recognizing outstanding service

 In 2009 our Club established the Syd Kemsley Community Service Award in honour of Syd and the late Barbara Kemsley.
 Syd joined the Kiwanis Club of Chatham in 1948 and transferred to our Golden K club as a charter member.
 His many years of community service included serving as chair of the Chatham Kiwanis Music Festival.
 The award is presented to a deserving citizen who serves this community in a like way.
-Recipients to date have been Syd Kemsley, Gordon Reynolds, Dr. John Button, George Sims, Janet Braddon, Anne Gibson, Chuck Scott, Ron Coristine, Derwyn & Kathy Armstrong, Jim Pepper, Win Miller and Stan Wharram.
+Recipients to date have been Syd Kemsley, Gordon Reynolds, Dr. John Button, George Sims, Janet Braddon, Anne Gibson, Chuck Scott, Ron Coristine, Derwyn & Kathy Armstrong, Jim Pepper, Win Miller, Stan Wharram and Darrel Stewart.

 The Kiwanis International Foundation established the Walter Zeller Award to recognize outstanding supporters who have contributed $1,250 US to the Kiwanis International ELIMINATE project.
 Zeller was the first contributor when the Kiwanis Foundation was established.
 Our club is proud to have nine of our members who are Walter Zeller award recipients.